 This Gluten Free Apple Pie has all the markings of the classic version we all know and love: a buttery crust with thinly sliced juicy apples laced with cinnamon and nutmeg.
 It’s the perfect pie to serve during the holidays or a fun weekend baking project to mark the fall season!
 It’s made using unrefined sweeteners and uses the BEST gluten-free crust.

 If you must know how to make one pie out there, THIS IS THE ONE.
 We knew when we were planning our apple recipes for this month that we had to include a Gluten Free Apple Pie because it is such an iconic American dessert, and for good reason!
 Apple pie is a must-make during the fall season: at least once!

 This recipe is definitely staying true to what we believe is a classic apple pie with juicy cinnamon and spice apples encased in a buttery pastry.
 We turned to our favorite pie dough that uses almond and tapioca flour and butter.
-If you are dairy free and are looking for a substitute for the butter in the crust, palm shortening might work, but we haven’t yet tried it (it’s on our to do list).
+If you are dairy free and are looking for a substitute for the butter in the crust, palm shortening or a non-dairy butter can work but it alters the flavor of the crust a bit.
 We also use tapioca flour in the filling to thicken the pie.

 We use a combination of gala and granny smith apples in this pie, but if those aren’t available check out this apple guide to figure out which apples are best for baking.

 TIPS to make pie baking easy peasy:

 - Make the crust 1-2 days ahead of time.